 When do husky ears stand up?
 One of the classic physical traits of the Siberian Husky is their erect triangle-shaped ears, so when will your puppy’s ears rise up?

-Siberian Husky ears stand up at around 6 weeks of age.
+Siberian Husky ears begin to stand up at around 6 weeks of age.
 However, it can sometimes be earlier, or later and is usually affected by bloodline, diet, teething, and physical growth.